oygx210/ANDY/README.md

 Andy is a nonholonomic modeling toolbox for hybrid multibody dynamic systems.

-Please contact jmechw@vt.edu for technical details.
+Please contact Jiamin Wang (PhD Student at RM-Lab) - jmechw@vt.edu for technical details.

 ## Examples
 To run the examples, please make sure that the library is in the correct relative path with respect to your modeling script, [PathSetup.m] will help you setup the library path profiles.
 Modify if necessary.